 To add height to your space, use fiddle leaf figs, one of the most popular houseplants.
 Other options include dracaenas, areca and majesty palms, philodendron, aglaonema and peace lilies.

-You could also try a money tree, a plant said to create positive energy in any room where it’s placed.
+You could also try a money tree, a plant said to create positive energy in any room it’s placed.
 Legend has it that with each new leaf it sprouts, good fortune comes with it.

 Be aware of the amount of light your houseplants need.
 Not sure how much?
 Just follow the instructions on the plant tag.